CoreyJNash/Tic-Tac-Toe-Client-/README.md

 This is the read me for my first project for WDI.

 This is a simple tic tac toe game, meant to be played with 2 local players around one system.
-Each player picks a player piece either X or O, then each player takes turns selecting where to put a player piece on a simple 3 x 3 grid.
+Users Log in and create a new game state.
+From here the two players play a game of Tic Tac Toe.
+Here players alternate taking turns adding an X and an O to a 3x3 grid.
+X will always go first.
+Once one of the players hits 3 in a row the game will display who the winner is.

 A player wins when they can get 3 in a row either verticaly, horizontialy or diagnoaly.